 Independent shops thrive in Paris.
 Not only is the world’s fashion capital rich with one-off boutiques and concept stores, its designers are taking a more sustainable approach to everything from knitwear to homeware.
 Naturally, when it comes to food, the city’s patisseries and fromageries are simply unmatched.

 While retail chains have slowly made inroads into the French capital, one-off stores remain Parisians’ first port of call.
 Whether selecting a beautiful gift or looking for the perfect souvenir, visitors should follow their lead.
 Shopping is something to take your time over in Paris.
 Choosing a block of cheese or a bottle of wine to take to dinner necessitates at least a few minutes’ discussion about pairings, browsing for a piece of jewellery means finding out about the artist who made it and picking up cookware might elicit a lesson on 19th-century French cuisine.
 That’s not to say Paris is short on contemporary design and innovation.
 From sustainable stationery to ethical fashion, it now has some of the most exciting shopping in Europe.
-To mark Small Business Saturday, Culture Trip celebrates the independent shops in Paris that carry the torch for ethical business trading and sustainability.
+Culture Trip celebrates the independent shops in Paris that carry the torch for ethical business trading and sustainability.

 Founded in 2015, with an uber-photogenic Canal Saint-Martin boutique following in 2018, Lisa Gachet’s womenswear label is among those leading the charge against fast fashion.
 Her concept?
 Four collections a year that are bold, fun and fairly priced, plus a new do-it-yourself sewing pattern every month for those who want to stitch their own clothes.
 Her store stocks selected beauty brands alongside the Make My Lemonade clothing and footwear collections.
 The dressing rooms are some of the prettiest in Paris.